UoA-eResearch/resbaz/setup.md

 a.
 If you’re using a personal device follow the instructions [here](https://datacarpentry.org/ecology-workshop/setup-r-workshop.html#openrefine) under ‘OpenRefine’.
 b.
 If you’re using a University of Auckland device, search for and install ‘Corretto OpenJDK’ in Software Center (Windows) or Self-Service (Mac).
 Then go [here](https://openrefine.org/download.html) and download the latest version of ‘Windows (without Java)’ under ‘Other platforms and versions’.

-##### <b>Introduction to R and RStudio</b>

-a.
-If you’re using a personal device follow the instructions [here](https://datacarpentry.org/ecology-workshop/setup-r-workshop.html#r-and-rstudio) for your operating system.
-b.
-If you’re using a University of Auckland device, search for ‘r project’ in Software Center (Windows) or Self-Service (Mac) and install ‘R’, then search for and install ‘RStudio’.

 ##### <b>Introduction to the Command Line</b>

-If you are using Windows, please install Git for Windows.
-See [here](https://carpentries.github.io/workshop-template/#shell) for instructions.
+Please follow the instructions found [here](https://murraycadzow.github.io/2024-07-09-nz-unix/#the-bash-shell) for your operating system.

 ##### <b>Managing References with Zotero</b>

 If you'd like to follow along you will need to:
 1. Go to (https://www.zotero.org/user/register) and create a zotero account.
+2. Install Zotero:
-2. Go to (https://www.zotero.org/download/) and install both Zotero (a standalone app) and the appropriate Zotero Connector (an extension for your browser).
-OR on University of Auckland devices: Instead install Zotero through the Software Center (Windows) or Self Service (Mac).
+   - On personal or unrestricted devices: Go to (https://www.zotero.org/download/) and install both Zotero (a standalone app) and the appropriate Zotero Connector (an extension for your browser)
+   - On restricted devices (e.g. University of Auckland) install Zotero through the Software Center (Windows) or Self Service (Mac).

-3. Open Zotero and from the top menu bar select Edit > Preferences > Sync and fill in your zotero account details.
+Open Zotero and from the top menu bar select Edit > Preferences > Sync and fill in your zotero account details.
 We recommend a two-screen setup for those wishing to follow along.

 ##### <b>How to Create a LaTeX Report Without Losing Hair</b>